jazwiecki/vigilant-funicular/README.md

 ```

-Then, use PyTest's parameterization functions to fetch the assertions file,
+Then, use PyTest's parameterization functions to fetch the assertions file
-the query templates, shuffle them together into a set of valid SQL queries,
+and the query templates, shuffle them together into a set of valid SQL queries,
 and let PyTest run all of them.

 **Generate tests**